Getting a Mortgage in Turkey

 How much could you borrow?

-The amount that you can borrow on a Turkish mortgage will depend on several factors, primarily your income and other financial commitments.
-You may also be limited by your deposit, as most lenders will be looking for lower typical LTVs than if you were buying in the UK.
-Keep in mind that borrowing is based on the property valuation, not the purchase price, and this can often come in lower than the market value, meaning you’ll have to make up the shortfall.
+The amount you can borrow on a Turkish mortgage will depend on several factors, primarily your income and other financial commitments.
+Your deposit may also limit you, as most lenders will look for lower typical LTVs than if you were buying in the UK.
+Remember that borrowing is based on the property valuation, not the purchase price, and this can often come in lower than the market value, meaning you’ll have to make up the shortfall.

-That said, because average property prices are lower in Turkey than in the UK, the deposit amount may not be as prohibitive.
-Keep in mind too that Turkish mortgage terms tend to be shorter than in the UK – more like 10-20 years maximum – so monthly repayments will be higher than if you were borrowing over a longer period.
+That said, the deposit amount may not be as prohibitive because average property prices are lower in Turkey than in the UK.
+Keep in mind, too, that Turkish mortgage terms tend to be shorter than in the UK – more like 10-20 years maximum – so monthly repayments will be higher than if you were borrowing over a longer period.
 A lot of lenders will also set minimum and maximum borrowing amounts, so make sure to check this.

-To give you an idea of what you might be able to afford to borrow, why not use our mortgage calculator below?
-You’ll just need some basic information, and we’ll give you a rough guide as to what you may be able to borrow.
-Keep in mind that these are estimates – a specialist foreign mortgage broker will be able to provide more bespoke calculations for you.
+Why not use our mortgage calculator below to give you an idea of what you can afford to borrow?
+You’ll just need some basic information, and we’ll give you a rough guide on what you can borrow.
+Remember that these are estimates – a specialist foreign mortgage broker will be able to provide more bespoke calculations for you.

 Mortgage Affordability Calculator